Dave Levy, Lewisham Deptford CLP secretary, calls for Labour to put its house in order.

 The Labour Party is in transition in the way it manages local authority selections from Local Campaign Forums, set up in the Miliband era, to Local Government Committees approved by the 2019 Conference.
 Though set to be larger than LCFs, LGCs are likely to reduce the proportion of CLP representation.

-For the last two decades since New Labour blocked Ken Livingstone, there have been a massive number of problematic selections in local government, with what seems to be a reprise of the Livingstone debacle in Liverpool today.
+For the last two decades since New Labour blocked Ken Livingstone, there have been a massive number of problematic selections in local government, with what seems to be a reprise of the Livingstone debacle in Liverpool this year.
 Talk to CLPs up and down the country and you will hear similar stories in which local members’ choices have been denied.
 There can be no doubt about the power of Labour’s full time staff to influence selections, often in alliance with incumbent councillors, mayors and leaders, and now reinforced by the General Secretary’s powers of ‘quality control’.

 Many hoped that the election of Jeremy Corbyn as Leader would establish the principle of a member-led party, rather than one governed by the PLP and/or Labour Groups.